-Once a small fishing village for almost 2000 years, San Antonio (Sant Antoni in Catalan) is now a top holiday destination, loved for its relaxed and easy-going feel.
-You can listen to the world's best DJs, stop and take in a dazzling glowing sunset or take to the water in a huge variety of ways.
+Originally a port that dates back to the Roman era, San Antonio (Sant Antoni in Catalan) is now a top holiday destination, loved for its easy-going feel.
+You can listen to the world's best DJs, gaze at a dazzling glowing sunset or take to the water in a huge variety of ways.

 It is set in one of the largest and most beautiful natural harbours in Europe, San Antonio Bay, an open expanse of calm waters.
 Add to this big blue skies and rolling hills and you get a stunning and graceful backdrop for a very lively and fun-filled resort.